This document contains details about New Relic's Trace API data requirements, including:

 This document applies to the entire Trace API.
 For rules regarding specific data formats, see:

-- New Relic APM Pro subscription: All APM Pro customers are entitled to send up to 5,000 spans/minute, per account family.
+- New Relic APM Pro subscription: Includes the ability to send up to 5,000 spans/minute, per account family.
+You can increase this rate limit with a New Relic Traces subscription.

-- New Relic Traces subscription: Customers with a New Relic Traces contract receive a default span per minute rate limit that is 3x the monthly purchased span amount and is calculated as (number of monthly purchased spans / 750 hours / 60 minutes) * 3.
+- New Relic Traces: Customers with a New Relic Traces subscription receive a default span per minute rate limit that is 3x the monthly purchased span amount and is calculated as (number of monthly purchased spans / 750 hours / 60 minutes) * 3.

 Endpoint details and maximum limits